regunakyle/my-discord-bot/README.md

     image: regunakyle/discordbot
     environment:
       DISCORD_TOKEN: ${DISCORD_TOKEN}
+      # Use "sqlite+aiosqlite:///volume/db.sqlite3" if you are not sure
       DATABASE_CONNECTION_STRING: ${DATABASE_CONNECTION_STRING}
       LOGGER_LEVEL: ${LOGGER_LEVEL}
       # Used by old style prefix commands; this bot only has the <PREFIX>sync prefix command